 One solution is to limit the scope of the Model Advisor analysis to certain elements of the model.
-Using an automobile system model as an example, this article shows how the exclusion and highlighting functionality within Simulink Verification and Validation can reduce the time taken to analyze and fix inconsistencies in models.
+Using an automobile system model as an example, this article shows how the exclusion and highlighting functionality within Simulink Check can reduce the time taken to analyze and fix inconsistencies in models.

 Let’s say we are developing a Simulink model of a car that includes subsystems for transmission control, engine, and gear shifting logic (Figure 1).
 Our team is responsible for designing and testing the gear-shift algorithm.
 The teams responsible for the other components are located in separate cities.
 Each team has access to the complete system model.